mudassarsyed/testcafe/README.md

   Alternatively, you can also hardcode username and access_key objects in the `common_env` function in [runner.sh](runner.sh) file.

+- Download the appropriate BrowserStack local binary based on your operating system from [Local Testing docs ](https://www.browserstack.com/local-testing/automate) and set the path to the binary in the `local_binary` variable in the  [runner.sh](runner.sh) file.

+  For Example

+    After downloaded the appropriate binary from the [local testing docs](https://www.browserstack.com/local-testing/automate) to the `resources/local` directory in the project root directory, then in `runner.sh` set

+    ```sh
+    local_binary="resources/local/BrowserStackLocal"
+    ```

 ## Running Your Tests

 ### Run a specific test on BrowserStack